ShilpaMuralidhar/Global_Vaccination_Progress/README.md

 ### Not Included in this project but were planned.
 	* [HighCharts.com](https://www.highcharts.com/maps/demo/all-maps)
+	* Heroku Dataclips : SQL
+	* Heroku Dataclips : JSON

 # Heroku - Future Development
 ![Muracan](images/highchart-maps.jpg)

-An ambitious attempt was made to leverage the Heroku platform by using it’s add on data store and other misc technologies.
+An attempt was made to leverage the Heroku platform by using it’s "add on" data store and other misc technologies.
 From a project software architecture perspective, it was thought that exploiting the built in JSON URL feature would be extremely a great future enhancement.
-Due to time limitation muracanmaps.herokuapp.com was never completed.
+Due to time limitation and complexity of back engineering the highcharts.com technology, muracanmaps.herokuapp.com was never completed.

 ![Muracan](images/heroku-dataclips001.jpg)